 - Being a minority.
 Odysseus, together with his son and two other herdsmen, needed to fight a large group of suitors.

 Moreover, be alert that a transcendental experience can help us realize spirituality but is not the end of realization.
 Realizing the nature of reality and coming back to reality are another challenge.
 Think about climbing a mountain, successfully reaching the summit is not the end of the adventure.
 Accidents happen on the descent after summiting.
 The journey is not finished until we safely return home.

 We might wonder why we bothered to set out on a journey with all these difficulties.
 Spiritual journeys connect us with wisdom.
-We know that without the protection of Athena, the goddess of wisdom, Odysseus would not be able to return home.
+We know that without the protection of Athena, the goddess of wisdom in Greek mythology, Odysseus would not be able to return home.
 We not only face obstacles in spiritual practice but in our daily life as well.
 The challenges in The Odyssey: temptations, death, decision-making and consequences, are part of life.
 Spiritual practice helps us get ready for the challenges and gives us the inner strength to get through them.
 Furthermore, it makes us become warriors and experience the life journey with perseverance and courage.